-Wulf agreed with the thought gnawing at his gracious host.
+Wulf agreed with his gracious host.
 "A noble working as a secretary for another noble is a bit odd."

 Miss Longueville was caught up with a yawn.
 "Oh my, I can barely stay awake.
 I'm going to retire to bed.
 Enjoy your day, you two."

 "Maybe when I'm in a more flirtatious mood," Ryan replied to the other soul.
 Besides, he had all the company he needed right at his side.